Rajpratik71/volatility-wiki/Command-Reference23.md

 ## modules

 To view the list of kernel drivers loaded on the system, use the modules command.
 This walks the doubly-linked list of LDR_DATA_TABLE_ENTRY structures pointed to by PsLoadedModuleList.
-Similar to the [pslist](Command-Reference23#pslist) command, this relies on finding the KDBG structure.
-In rare cases, you may need to use [kdbgscan](Command-Reference23#kdbgscan) to find the most appropriate KDBG structure address and then supply it to this plugin like --kdbg=ADDRESS.
+Similar to the [pslist](Command Reference#pslist) command, this relies on finding the KDBG structure.
+In rare cases, you may need to use [kdbgscan](Command Reference#kdbgscan) to find the most appropriate KDBG structure address and then supply it to this plugin like --kdbg=ADDRESS.

-It cannot find hidden/unlinked kernel drivers, however [modscan](Command-Reference23#modscan) serves that purpose.
+It cannot find hidden/unlinked kernel drivers, however [modscan](Command Reference#modscan) serves that purpose.
 Also, since this plugin uses list walking techniques, you typically can assume that the order the modules are displayed in the output is the order they were loaded on the system.
 For example, below, ntoskrnl.exe was first to load, followed by hal.dll, etc.

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 modules
-    Volatile Systems Volatility Framework 2.1_alpha
+    Volatility Foundation Volatility Framework 2.4
     Offset(V)          Name                 Base                             Size File
     ------------------ -------------------- ------------------ ------------------ ----
     0xfffffa80004a11a0 ntoskrnl.exe         0xfffff8000261a000           0x5dd000 \SystemRoot\system32\ntoskrnl.exe